 - Regional businesses that have several locations compete for the most check-ins in a given town (i.e. Alamo Drafthouse Cinema is offering a free screening and a Facebook pint glass to the location with the most check-ins) and the winning location at a given time would get the reward.

 The whole concept of Deals is based on Geotargeting as it is, but you could take it a bit further.
-I think there is a great opportunity to use geotargeting on Places for business help each other.
+I think there is an excellent opportunity to use geotargeting on Places for business help each other.
 There’s nothing wrong with piggybacking.
-It’s a “I’ll scratch your back if you scratch mine” type thing, and brands can benefit from it, especially given this new functionality.
+It’s an “I’ll scratch your back if you scratch mine” type thing and brands can benefit from it, especially given this new functionality.
 Stores can work in conjunction to offer a deal that works in more than one location.
-Say for instance if you check in to a restaurant, our check in will get you a free drink at the bar next door.
+Say for instance if you check into a restaurant, our check in will get you a free drink at the bar next door

-Also, utilizing other technolgies such as Twitter search, you can geotarget individuals who are savvy enough to hashtag their locations to @ reply and remind them to check out your deals.
+Also, utilizing other technologies such as Twitter search, you can geotarget individuals who are savvy enough to hashtag their locations to @ reply and remind them to check out your deals.

-The possibilities are quite limitless with Facebook Deals, if you want to know more about them, check out this article here.
+The possibilities are quite limitless with Facebook Deals.
 And start making those deals!